Chapter 6 Lab 6: Correlation

 An output table will be generated in the results panel:

-The table indicates that Pearson’s r between the two variables is -0.42, with a p-value of less than .001.
+The table indicates that Pearson’s r between the two variables is -0.43, with a p-value of less than .001.
 This is a negative correlation: as one variable goes up, the other goes down.
+Note: We know the correlation is significant because the p-value of less than .001, and we know the correlation is negative because the correlation coefficient, r, is a negative value.

 Let’s add T1_sleep_hours to our correlation matrix.
 First move the variable to the right box: